kubeshop/testkube/docs/docs/0-testkube-cloud/installing-agent.md

 ---
 ## Istallation steps

-1. To add new agent please create new environment in:
+1. To add a new agent please create a new environment in:

 ![Create envirinment](https://user-images.githubusercontent.com/30776/206458556-76c3461e-ef6e-455b-91b1-596cd4b20952.png)